World, meet Team Clarity

 Doctor Who, Hamilton (the musical and the person), tea, T.J.
 Maxx.

 What is your favorite song/band?

-Lifelong Beatles fan, but I also like Relient k, Death Cab for Cutie, ’90s alternative, and bluegrass.
+Lifelong Beatles fan, but I also like Relient k, Death Cab for Cutie, ’90s alternative, and just discovered a newfound love for bluegrass.

 What is your favorite TV show/What are you binge watching?

 Favorite shows are Downton Abbey, The IT Crowd, and Doctor Who (especially the 10th doctor).